 On a misty Monday morning, when the large wooden benches in my college classroom were still freshly unoccupied and the sun shone softly through the college’s semi-transparent sliding windows, Pecola Breedlove’s voice rang in my mind while I was sifting through The Bluest Eye.
 Pecola is the main protagonist in Toni Morrison’s first seminal novel, The Bluest Eye.
 I read the novel when I was nineteen.
-If I was a few years older or a few years younger, I would like to believe, the shift in perception it suggested through the encapsulating atmosphere of the novel, would still largely exist.
+If I was a few years older or a few years younger, I would like to believe, the shift in perception it suggested through the encapsulating atmosphere of the novel, would still exist but not as poignantly.

 Morrison’s writing is much like stepping into an intricately planned museum, where each brick, painting and artefact is cultivated to evoke a particular feeling and highlight social friction that precedes and succeeds it.
 In a Paris Review article, Morrison was asked ‘Do you write to figure out exactly how you feel about a subject?’ and she replies, “No, I know how I feel.
 My feelings are the result of my prejudices and convictions like everybody else’s.
 But I am interested in the complexity, the vulnerability of an idea.
 It is not “this is what I believe,” because that would not be a book, just a tract.
 A book is “this may be what I believe, but suppose I am wrong . . . what could it be?”
 Or, “I don’t know what it is, but I am interested in finding out what it might mean to me, as well as to other people.”